How does Jaaxy compare to the Google Keyword Planner?

 I assumed that because it’s operated by Google it must be the most up-to-date and accurate of the keyword tools available.
 Logical, right?

 Unfortunately not – it rounds numbers, uses ‘buckets’ to group similar keywords, fails to return popular keywords, returns inconsistent combinations and un-related recommendations.
-Full details of that analysis here.

 The tool I now use is Jaaxy.

-Keyword research and analysis with Jaaxy
+How to do keyword research and analysis with Jaaxy

 So here’s how to use Jaaxy.